-Shortly after approximately 9:30 p.m. on Sunday, December 20, the USGS Hawaiian Volcano Observatory (HVO) detected glow within Halemaʻumaʻu crater at the summit of Kīlauea Volcano.
+Shortly after approximately 9:30 p.m. on Sunday, December 20, the USGS Hawaiian Volcano Observatory (HVO) detected a glow within Halemaʻumaʻu crater at the summit of Kīlauea volcano.
 The water lake that had existed at the summit of Kīlauea since 2019 soon boiled away as an effusive eruption commenced.
 Three initial vents in the wall of Halemaʻumaʻu crater cascaded lava flows into a growing lava lake on the crater floor.

 Transition From a Water Lake to Lava Lake in Halemaʻumaʻu

-Get a live look inside the park, courtesy of USGS Hawaiian Volcano Observatory
+Get a live look inside the park, courtesy of USGS Hawaiian Volcano Observatory.

-What's Going On With the Volcanoes?
+What's Going On With The Volcanoes?

 Get the latest update on volcanic activity.

 From lava to water and back again.
 Learn about three remarkable changes at Halemaʻumaʻu crater.